DMTF/Redfish-Usecase-Checkers/README.md

 ### One time boot checker examples

-Issue patch request and issue POST action to resetting host `127.0.0.1:8000`, with mode Once and target Pxe, with user and pass
+Set all systems found at `127.0.0.1:8000` the boot override set to either PXE or USB, and resets the system to see the boot override is performed.

 ```
-$ python3 one_time_boot.py 127.0.0.1:8000 Once Pxe -u <user> -p <pass>
+$ python3 one_time_boot_check.py -r 127.0.0.1:8000 -u <user> -p <pass>
 ```

-Issue patch request and issue POST action to resetting specific system `sysNumber1` on `127.0.0.1:8000`, with mode Once and target Pxe...
+### Power/thermal info checker examples

+Finds all chassis instances at `127.0.0.1:8000` and collects their respective power and thermal information.

 ```
-$ python3 one_time_boot.py 127.0.0.1:8000 Once Pxe -u <user> -p <pass> --target_systems sysNumber1
+$ python3 power_thermal_test.py -r 127.0.0.1:8000 -u <user> -p <pass>
 ```

 ### Power control checker examples